Black and tan, Black, Blue, Brindle

 The Airedoodle is a hybrid of the Airedale Terrier and the Poodle.
-It’s a medium to large-sized dog with a wiry coat and a long snout in proportion to its head.
-The head is round with floppy ears.
-They have a strong, sturdy appearance and have a square-shaped build.
+They’re medium-sized dogs with a wiry coat and a long snout in proportion to their heads.
+The head is round with floppy ears, and they have a strong, sturdy appearance and a square-shaped build.

-The Airedoodle is a new breed and is just becoming popular due to its friendly outgoing nature and unique look.
-Both of its parents are extremely popular breeds that have been around for hundreds of years.
+The Airedoodle is a new breed and is just becoming popular due to their friendly, outgoing nature and unique look.
+Their parents are popular breeds that have been around for hundreds of years.

 3 Little-Known Facts About the Airedoodle

 The Airedale Terrier is the largest Terrier, nicknamed King of the Terriers.

 The Poodle began as a water retriever in Germany over 400 years ago.